Skip to main content

 From the City of Stories, the Norfolk coast is just a train ride away- it’s only an hour to Cromer, Sheringham and Great Yarmouth with Greater Anglia straight from Norwich train station.

 These varying landscapes are also home to a thriving wildlife population thanks to the coast’s many nature reserves.
-With marshes, lagoons and wetlands, you can visit RSPBs Titchwell and Snettisham (nearby Wild Ken Hill was home to Springwatch!) and Scolt Head Island and Holkham National Nature Reserves
+With marshes, lagoons and wetlands, you can visit RSPBs Titchwell and Snettisham (nearby Wild Ken Hill was home to Springwatch!) and Scolt Head Island and Holkham National Nature Reserves.

 At Holme-next-the-Sea, you can visit Holme Dunes nature reserve for just £4.
 Here, you’ll feel a world away from anywhere else.
 It’s little wonder why so many migrating birds make this wonderful area a stopover.
 From the visitor centre- where you can grab a bite to eat, a memorable souvenir or specialist wildlife gear- there are a number of walking trails to follow.
 These will take you across the expansive marshes, sandy dunes and alongside rippling waterways.
 Or you can head to the bird hides for a peaceful afternoon amongst our special wildlife.